justbruno/avaro/README.md

 - `interactive_trader.py`, a simplistic command-line interface interactive trader.

 # Asset management
-[botname] includes a simple asset manager to help you keep track of the assets you currently hold.
+avaro includes a simple asset manager to help you keep track of the assets you currently hold.
 Profits made while an asset has been held are tracked, so that you can decide whether to sell it at a loss without incurring a loss overall.

 # Dependencies